 Creating your store

 First, let’s set up your store.
-It only takes a few minutes, and we’ll let you muck around with it for 14 days.
+It only takes a few minutes, and we’ll let you muck around with it for a trial period.

 As I mentioned with branding, the look and feel of your website is important in helping influence the customer to buy a food product without tasting it first.